 Learn the skills that will take your kayaking to an intermediate level in our two-day Class III clinic on the Deerfield River in Massachusetts.

-Most 3 & 5 day clinic start on Wednesday and 1 & 2 day start on Wednesday & Saturday
+Most 3 & 5 day clinics start on Wednesdays and 1 & 2 day courses start on Wednesday & Saturdays

 - 1-Day Clinic

 Take a One, Two or Three Day Class II Clinic for Kayaking